 There are several groups which we can recommend to join, use the search menu to find them:

 #general – for general info

 #announcements – a read-only group for announcements from DSS

 #issues – if there are problems also you can check Help -> FAQ menu on DSS site

-#case2020_supply_chain, #case2020_article_recommender – Areas where the top mentors are going to be and the most important, you are free to set up your team group and start working in private group
+The most important, you are free to set up your team group and start working in private groups

 These channels are going to be the main place of where you will ask questions to the mentors during the Datathon.